UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 Notes:

 As we know,
-Git let us know about untracked files.
+Git let us know about untracked files when we run the command `git status`.
-An untracked file is
-a file you didn't have in the previous commit, and which hasn't yet been staged.
+An untracked file or folder one that you didn't have in the previous commit, and which hasn't yet been staged.
-In general untracked files are recently created files.
 In the example on this slide,
-there are two untracked elements that are automatically saved:
+there is an untracked folder and file that are automatically saved:

 - `.ipynb_checkpoints` contain old backup versions of our notebook which are saved by JupyterLab automatically.
 - `.DS_Store` contains directory display options for the Finder application on MacOS.